iworks/og/readme.txt

 All above and more:

 * og:image: From a specific custom field of the post/page, or if not set from the post/page featured/thumbnail image, or if it doesn't exist from the first image in the post content, or if it doesn't exist from the first image on the post media gallery, or if it doesn't exist from the default image defined in the options menu.
-The same image chosen here will be used and enclosure/media:content on the RSS feed.
+The same image chosen here will be used in the enclosure and media:content of the RSS feed.
 * og:video - add links to YouTube movies.
 * article:author - author of post link
 * article:published_time - date of first article publication
 * article:modified_time - date of last article modification
-* article:tag - tags used in post
+* article:tag - tags used in the post
 * twitter:card - summary
-* twitter:title - the same line og:title
+* twitter:title - the same line as og:title
-* twitter:description - the same like og:description
+* twitter:description - the same as og:description
-* twitter:image - the same like og:image
+* twitter:image - the same as og:image
-* twitter:player - the same like og:video
+* twitter:player - the same as og:video
-* og:see_also - Pinterest related if you use the supported "related posts" plugin
+* og:see_also - Pinterest related if you use the supported "related posts" plugin.

-= What plugin add for a single WooCommerce product? =
+= What plugin should I add for a single WooCommerce product? =

 All above and more: